 If you're not sure whether a particular activity is safe during pregnancy, check with your health care provider.
-Also, consider avoiding:
+Consider avoiding:

 - Any exercises that force you to lie flat on your back after your first trimester

-- Contact sports, such as ice hockey, soccer and basketball
+- Contact sports, such as ice hockey, soccer, basketball and volleyball

-- Activities that pose a high risk of falling — such as downhill skiing, gymnastics, water skiing, surfing and horseback riding
+- Activities that pose a high risk of falling — such as downhill skiing, in-line skating, gymnastics, and horseback riding

 - Exercise at high altitude

-If you do exercise at high altitude, make sure you know the signs of altitude sickness, such as headache or insomnia.
+If you do exercise at a high altitude, make sure you know the signs and symptoms of altitude sickness, such as headache and nausea.

 You're more likely to stick with an exercise plan if it involves activities you enjoy and fits into your daily schedule.
 Consider these simple tips:

 - Start small.
 You don't need to join a gym or wear expensive workout clothes to get in shape.
 Just get moving.
-Try a daily walk through your neighborhood.
+Try a daily walk through your neighborhood or walk the perimeter of the grocery store a few times.
 Take the stairs instead of the elevator.
-Or, walk the perimeter of the grocery store a few times.